46620/guides/docs/machine/linux/1gpu_pass.md

 You can also remove `Sound ich*` if you want.
 I have not noticed anything buggy yet with it removed.

-# QEMU hooks
+## QEMU hooks
 You ready to learn the wonders of qemu hooks?
-Cause if not you don't have a choice.
+Cause if not you really don't have a choice.

-## Installing
+### Installing
 To get started you need to make a few folders for the hooks so run `sudo mkdir -p /etc/libvirt/hooks` to make said folders.

 Next thing you want to do is download the hook manager itself by running the following commands: